 Common Mistakes That Disrupt Flow

-Common disruptions include:
+Common disruptions worth watching for:

-- Throwing every punch at full power.
+- Throwing every punch at full power every time.

-- Letting hands drop after combinations.
+- Letting hands drift down after combinations.

 - Crossing feet during lateral movement.

-- Leaning instead of stepping.
+- Leaning toward a target instead of stepping.

-- Holding breath during bursts.
+- Holding your breath during bursts.

-- Stopping completely after mistakes.
+- Stopping completely after a mistake instead of continuing through it.

 Shadowboxing Routines to Build Flow